Arkarachai/STR-FM/README.md

 The short description for each tool is provided below.

-1. “Microsatellite detection” = Detect STRs from short reads (FASTQ), reference genome (FASTA), or alignments (SAM)
+1. “STR detection” = Detect STRs from short reads (FASTQ), reference genome (FASTA), or alignments (SAM)
 2. “Read name modifier” = Change space in read name to ‘_’ to prevent read name truncation by mapping tools
-3. “Fetch flanking bases” = Generate two FASTQ files containing flanking bases around STRs for mapping as faux paired-end reads
+3. “Fetch bases flanking” = Generate two FASTQ files containing flanking bases around STRs for mapping as faux paired-end reads
-4. “Combine mapped flanked bases” = For each mapped faux paired-end reads, infer STR sequence in reference genome between the two mapped ends of the pair
+4. “Combine mapped faux paired-end reads” = For each mapped faux paired-end reads, infer STR sequence in reference genome between the two mapped ends of the pair
-5. “Check microsatellite motif compatibility” = Check if two STRs have the same motif
+5. “Check STR motif compatibility between reference and read STRs” = Check if two STRs have the same motif
-6. “ Select uninterrupted microsatellites” = Select STRs that do not contain an interruption
+6. “Select uninterrupted STRs” = Select STRs that do not contain an interruption
-7. “Correct genotype for microsatellite errors” = Build error correction model from pre-defined error rates and identify most likely genotype of the input data
+7. “Correct genotype for STR errors” = Build error correction model from pre-defined error rates and identify most likely genotype of the input data
-8. “Generate all possible combinations of read profile” = Use STR error spectrum to generate all possible combinations of read profile at each read depth
+8. “Generate all possible combination of STR length profile” = Use STR error spectrum to generate all possible combinations of read profile at each read depth
 9. “Evaluate the probability of the allele combination to generate read profile” = Calculate the probability of a given genotype to generate read profiles (instead of finding most likely genotype like tool number 7)
-10. “Combine the probability to generate read profile” = Sum the probability of the given allele combinations to generate read profile at certain read depth
+10. “Combine read profile probabilities” = Sum the probability of the given allele combinations to generate read profile at certain read depth
 11. “Convert informative read depth to sequencing depth” = Calculate ‘locus-specific’ and ‘genome-wide’ sequencing depth from the given informative read depth
 The detailed description for each tool is embedded within the tool.